Everything. Concise and precise.

 - Easy navigation to elements that needs filling out (when you use a list as a template)

 - Encryption (and decryption) of whole lists or parts of lists

 - Auto-encryption of lists - making a list into an excellent password safe

-- Description on how to include HyperLists within other filetypes, thus taking full advantage of the above features when including a HyperList in e.g. a normal .txt document.
+- Description on how to include HyperLists within other filetypes, thus taking full advantage of the above features when including a HyperList in e.g. a normal .txt document or an e-mail.

 - All documents with the file suffix “.hl” is treated as HyperList documents

 - … and there are many more features.
 Check out the comprehensive documentation (type “:help HyperList” in VIM after install)